 Announcements on tourneys will be coming as they are planned.

-We will be planning local Super Smash Brothers Ultimate tournaments locally in Staten Island and NYC.
+We will be planning local Super Smash Brothers Ultimate tournaments in Staten Island and NYC.
 We will be planning and meeting via Discord lobbies online.
 Fill out the application form to join the community and gain access to all of these features.